straw-wave/draft/content/install-and-set-up-plugins.md

 ### To configure the Flutter plugin:
 1. Press ``Ctrl+Alt+S`` (Win, Linux) or ``⌘,`` (Mac OS) to open the **Settings** dialog and go to **Languages & Frameworks | Flutter**.
 2. Specify the Flutter SDK path in the field at the top of the window.
-Once it is done, the current version shall be displayed.
+Once it is done, the current version is displayed.
 ![Flutter SDK Path](https://github.com/straw-wave/draft/blob/master/img/flutter_sdk_path_1.png)
 3. Click **OK**.